olashlool/Lab08-Collections/README.md

 ### How do you run the program?
 1. Clone repo to your device.
-2. Open the solution file Phil’s-Lending-Library.sln in Visual Studio.
+2. Open the solution file Philâ€™s-Lending-Library.sln in Visual Studio.
 3. To run the app, go to Debug > Start Without Debugging (or press ctrl+F5).

 #### Visuals: